glenndehaan/unifi-voucher-site/README.md

     - Set to `'true'` to enable the kiosk page, making it accessible at `/kiosk`.
     - Set to `'false'` to disable the kiosk functionality.

-- **`KIOSK_VOUCHER_TYPE`**: Defines the voucher properties for kiosk-generated vouchers.
+- **`KIOSK_VOUCHER_TYPES`**: Defines the voucher properties for kiosk-generated vouchers.
 The format consists of the following parameters:

   ```text
   expiration_in_minutes,single_use_or_multi_use,upload_speed_limit_kbps,download_speed_limit_kbps,data_transfer_limit_MB